emedware/svelte-lazy-router/README.md

 - `component` is the component to display (lazy-loaded).
 Optional: if there are nested routes, not specifying a component is equivalent to specify a component containing only `<Router />` and hence displaying directly the nested route.
 - `nested` is an array (lazy-loaded) of nested routes.
+- `meta` is not used internally and is meant to be used by the user.

+Call-backs

+- `enter` is called when a route is entered.
+Explicitely returning false cancels the navigation.
+- `leave` is called when a route is exited.
+Returning a string will raise a prompt with that string to ask user's confirmation of leaving.
+- `properties` is called when properties are changed or just after `enter` if there are properties.
+Explicitely returning false cancels the navigation.

 ### Route match